Rugby league: Laws of the game

 Field position is crucial in rugby league, achieved by running with or kicking the ball.
 Passing in rugby league may only be in a backward or sideways direction.
 Teammates, therefore, have to remain on-side by not moving ahead of the player with the ball.
 The ball may be kicked ahead, but if teammates are in front of the kicker when the ball is kicked, they are deemed off-side.

 Tackling is a key component of rugby league play.
 Only the player holding the ball may be tackled.
-A tackle is complete, for example, when the player is held by one or more opposing players in such a manner that he can make no further progress and cannot part with the ball, or when the player is held by one or more opposing players and the ball or the hand or arm holding the ball comes into contact with the ground.
+A tackle is complete, for example, when the player is held by one or more opposing players in such a manner that they can make no further progress and cannot part with the ball, or when the player is held by one or more opposing players and the ball or the hand or arm holding the ball comes into contact with the ground.
 An attacking team gets a maximum of six tackles to progress up the field before possession is changed over.
-Once the tackle is completed, the ball-carrier must be allowed to get to his feet to 'play-the-ball'.
+Once the tackle is completed, the ball-carrier must be allowed to get to their feet to 'play-the-ball'.
 Ball control is also important in rugby league, as a fumble of the ball on the ground forces a handover, unless the ball is fumbled backwards.
 The ball can also be turned over by going over the sideline.